nailkocabay/nailkocabay/README.md

 ## 👨‍💻 About Me

 - 🎓 I'm a 3rd-year Computer Engineering student at Marmara University, looking for a mandatory internship opportunity.
-- 💻 Passionate about Software Development and Data Analysis, always eager to learn and apply new technologies.
+- 💻 Passionate about Software Development and Data Analysis, with a constant drive to learn and work with new technologies.
 - 🚀 I enjoy solving problems, learning fast, and contributing to real-world projects in dynamic team environments.

 - 🎓 Education: Marmara University, Computer Engineering